ADMISSION REQUIREMENTS FOR A DOUBLE DEGREE IN

 2.3.
 Curriculum in Europass format (one to three pages in length) in German or Spanish.

 2.4.
-A one-page Cover letter in German or Spanish (DIN A4) in which the reasons for choosing the international master are expounded.
+A one-page covering letter in German or Spanish (DIN A4) in which the reasons for choosing the international master are explained.

 2.5.
 Student’s declaration that he/she is not simultaneously enrolled in, and has not previously exceeded a maximum of convocations in a master’s degree of content clearly coinciding with that of MATEM.
 The application form can be found here (available in Spanish and German).

-The completion of pre-registration and the provision of documentation within the established deadlines is mandatory.
+The completion of pre-registration and the uploading of documentation within the established deadlines is mandatory.